 On your mark, get set, HIT THE WATER!
 Sylvan Lake, the “crown jewel" inside one the world’s top wildlife destinations (Custer State Park), is where you’ll find kayaks, canoes, and paddleboats ready to rent.
 The wildlife you’ll see is not included in the rental.

-4. Participate In The Spring Or Fall Volksmarch At Crazy Horse Memorial
+4. Participate In The Volksmarch At Crazy Horse Memorial

 This 10K (6.2-mile) round-trip hike is one you’ll never forget.
 Hilly terrain will take you up the world’s largest mountain carving-in-progress.
-The surreal, no filter needed, view atop Crazy Horse’s arm happens twice a year and, trust me, it’s one for the books and your social feed.
+The surreal, no filter needed, view atop Crazy Horse’s arm happens twice a year in the spring and the fall and, trust me, it’s one for the books and your social feed.

 5. Trek Through History On The Centennial Trail At Wind Cave National Park